 A vivid, surprising portrait of the civic and economic reinvention taking place in America, town by town and generally out of view of the national media.
 A realistically positive and provocative view of the country between its coasts.

 For the last five years, James and Deborah Fallows have been traveling across America in a single-engine prop airplane.
 Visiting dozens of towns, they have met hundreds of civic leaders, workers, immigrants, educators, environmentalists, artists, public servants, librarians, business people, city planners, students, and entrepreneurs to take the pulse and understand the prospects of places that usually draw notice only after a disaster or during a political campaign.

-The Rural Leader of the Year award recognizes a REDI alumnus who, through strong leadership, hard work, and dedication, has enhanced the quality of life in rural North Carolina and made significant improvements in his or her community, region, and/or the state.
-This is an individual who is committed to building partnerships and engaging all citizens in their community or region.
+Rural Leader of the Year: Randolph KeatonThis award recognizes a REDI or Homegrown Leaders alumnus who, through strong leadership, hard work, and dedication, has enhanced the quality of life in rural North Carolina and made significant improvements in his or her community, region, and/or the state.
+This individual is committed to building partnerships and engaging with all of the citizens in their community.

-The Outstanding Entrepreneur of the Year award recognizes an entrepreneur who is making a significant impact in the local economy through job creation, sales, and revenue generation.
+Rural Entrepreneur of the Year: Alimentaire Wholesome BreadsThis award recognizes an entrepreneur who is making a significant impact on their local economy through job creation, sales, and revenue generation.
 This individual serves as a mentor to other entrepreneurs and takes a leadership role in their community.
-The entrepreneur must have a business located in one of the 80 rural counties of North Carolina that currently generates revenue and demonstrates growth and long-term potential.
+The entrepreneur must have a business, located in one of the 80 rural counties of North Carolina, which currently generates revenue and demonstrates growth and long-term potential.
 The nominee should have made a significant impact in the local economy through job creation, sales, or increased overall economic vitality.
-It is recommended—but not required—that they have participated in a Rural Center program.